 TUBB2B (Tubulin, Beta 2B Class IIb) is a Protein Coding gene.
-Diseases associated with TUBB2B include polymicrogyria, symmetric or asymmetric and polymicrogyria, asymmetric.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and EphB-EphrinB Signaling.
+Diseases associated with TUBB2B include polymicrogyria due to tubb2b mutation and polymicrogyria, symmetric or asymmetric.
+Among its related pathways are Transport to the Golgi and subsequent modification and Development Slit-Robo signaling.
 GO annotations related to this gene include GTP binding and structural constituent of cytoskeleton.
 An important paralog of this gene is TUBB3.

 UniProtKB/Swiss-Prot for TUBB2B Gene